 The feature will only work with the screenshot tools that require you to save the screenshots manually and won’t work with the ‘Windows + PrtScr’ command that takes and saves screenshots automatically.

 All you need to do is switch the file format by tapping on the drop-down menu right below the file name bar in the ‘Save As’ dialog and select any of the other available file formats.

 Q. How Do You Take Screenshots on Windows 10?

 The easiest way to take screenshots on Windows 10 is to press “Windows + Print Screen” on the keyboard.
 The screenshot will be saved under the Pictures folder in your Windows PC.
 Apart from that, there are multiple other ways which you can find in this article.

 Q. Can I Take a Screenshot on My Desktop?

 Yes.
 You can use the same methods mentioned above to take a screenshot on a Windows desktop.

-In 2020, taking a screenshot on a PC has become fairly straightforward.
+In 2021, it has become fairly easy to take a screenshot on Windows PC.
 Just press “Windows + Print Screen” on your keyboard and the screenshot will be saved under the Pictures folder.

 Learn Different Ways to Take a Screenshot on PC